matthewcsimpson/Coding-Problems/HackerRank/Staircase/README.md

 Print a staircase of size using # symbols and spaces.
 _Note: The last line must have spaces in it._

+Note: I will be returning an 2d array in place of console statements.

 #### Sample Input